gallenc/jerseyhack14/licence-manager/edd-downloads-as-osgi/readme.txt

 This will upload the product metadata once.
 If you want to refresh the metadata every time the page is loaded use
 \[osgi_product_description retrieve == "always"\]

+In the wordpress settings>Permalink Settings you must choose 'Default http://localhost:8080/wordpress/?p=123'

 Suggestions welcome for future features.

 (Thanks to Andrew Munro, Sumobi for the downloads as a service plugin which acted as a template for this work)